home-assistant/home-assistant.io/source/_integrations/tedee.markdown

 ## Troubleshooting

 {% details "Lock state is not updated in real-time" %}
 Make sure your bridge can reach your Home Assistant instance.
 This means that if you use separate VLANs, you need to configure your Firewall appropriately.
-Additionally, if you have configured an SSL-enabled endpoint for your Internal URL ({% my network title="**Settings** > **System** > **Network**" %}> Home Assistant URL), try setting it back to the IP address of your instance (or a non-HTTPS URL), as HTTPS sometimes leads to problems with the push updates.
+Additionally, if you have configured an SSL-enabled endpoint for your Internal URL ({% my network title="Settings > System > Network" %}> Home Assistant URL), try setting it back to the IP address of your instance (or a non-HTTPS URL), as HTTPS sometimes leads to problems with the push updates.
 {% enddetails %}

 {% details "Authentication failures when trying to use the integration" %}